SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

 ```

 ## Generated VHDL and Verilog
-The way how a Spinal HDL RTL description is translated into VHDL and Verilog is important :
+The way how a SpinalHDL HDL RTL description is translated into VHDL and Verilog is important :

 - Names in Scala are preserved in VHDL and Verilog.
 - `Component` hierarchy in Scala is preserved in VHDL and Verilog.